A New Yard

 We brought back a well-abused and neglected lawn, over several years.
 We used the Scott's program of fertilizers, added grub control after learning from neighbors it was a recurring problem here, added lime as they and local nurseries suggested, and seeded where we need to, in the fall and spring.
 Fall is better.
 We also watered, gently but thoroughly, for several weeks after seeding, and watered as regularly as water conditions allowed.
 Be careful with fertilizer though - we burned one section by mistake.
 We would also recommend a broadcast spreader over a drop spreader.
 You're less likely to get that concentration of fertilizers that resulted in our burn patch.

 We too built our home and had to figure out how to get some grass in the backyard and sideyard, as only the frontyard was sodded for us.
 We tried everything - hydromulch and seeding - but ended up sodding because the $600 we spent on the other 2 failures was not worth it at all.
 The KEY to hydromulching or seeding is water, and I mean about 6 times daily, especially in the warm-weather climates (read: Texas for us).
 If you can't commit to this watering schedule, then sod is for you.
 We checker-board sodded with Bermuda, and within 3 months with daily watering, it had completely filled in, and it cost about half as much as full sodding.
 Make sure the threat of frost is over, and don't fertilize for at least 3 months.
 Sod will grow easily, just throw it out.
-It cost us about $700 to sod over 7K sq. ft. - if only we'd chosen this option first!
+If only we'd chosen this option first!

 We went four years without a backyard lawn as we weighed the costs in money, time and effort.
 The difference in prep work for seed vs. sod was negligible.
 Our first attempt was to grow a lawn from seed.
 It came in very well, but succumbed to an early intense heat wave after a month.
 We've been told we didn't till deep enough, so the roots did not establish well enough to survive the heat.
 We live in southern California so decided to go with a more heat-resistant grass.